Deb-rah/alx-system_engineering-devops/README.md

-This repo is for system
+This is a repo for system